-- 7. Suicide Clause An insurer may exclude coverage for suicide occurring within one year after the effective date of the coverage.
-On an open-ended transaction, an insurer may apply a new suicide exclusion period to the portion of a new advance or charge that causes the amount of credit life insurance to exceed the greatest amount previously subject to this exclusion. - 8.
-Transferability (a.k.a. assignment) The insurance company can transfer the insured's interest in an existing policy.
-For example, the insured can request a change be made but only the insurance company can make the change. - 9.
+Suicide Clause - An insurer may exclude coverage for suicide occurring within one year after the effective date of the coverage.
+On an open-ended transaction, an insurer may apply a new suicide exclusion period to the portion of a new advance or charge that causes the amount of credit life insurance to exceed the greatest amount previously subject to this exclusion.

+- Transferability (a.k.a. assignment) The insurance company can transfer the insured's interest in an existing policy.
+For example, the insured can request a change be made but only the insurance company can make the change. - 8.
 Creditor the party to whom money is owned.
-This may be an individual, a bank, a mortgage company, etc. The lender of money or vendor or lessor of goods, services, properties, rights or privileges, for which payment is arranged through a credit transaction. - 10.
-Debtor a borrower of money or a purchaser or lessee of goods, services, properties, rights, or privileges for which payment is arranged through a creditor. - 11.
+This may be an individual, a bank, a mortgage company, etc. The lender of money or vendor or lessor of goods, services, properties, rights or privileges, for which payment is arranged through a credit transaction. - Debtor a borrower of money or a purchaser or lessee of goods, services, properties, rights, or privileges for which payment is arranged through a creditor. - 10.
 Indebtedness the total amount payable by a debtor to a creditor in connection with the loan or other credit transaction.
-The initial amount of credit life insurance under an individual policy may not exceed the total amount repayable under the contract of indebtedness. - 12.
+The initial amount of credit life insurance under an individual policy may not exceed the total amount repayable under the contract of indebtedness. - 11.
 Credit Life Insurance means insurance on the life of a debtor in connection with a specific loan or other credit transaction.
 Credit life insurance is a policy issued on the life of a borrower with the creditor named as beneficiary to cover the repayment of a loan in the event the borrower dies before the loan has been repaid.
-It is usually written using monthly decreasing term insurance based on a relatively small, decreasing balance installment loan.